jschrier/blog/_posts/2024-04-24-Musical-chess.md

 Could you use a chess game as a music sequencer?
 I have in mind live generative pieces generated while you play, perhaps using a [smart chess board as the interface](https://www.kickstarter.com/projects/bryghtlabs/chessup-2/description). **Some experiments at how this could sound...**

-We will use the[ Chess paclet](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/) to perform the implementation.
+We will use the [Chess paclet](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/) to perform the implementation.

 ```mathematica
 PacletInstall["Wolfram/Chess"]
 Needs["Wolfram`Chess`"]
 ```

-[//]: # (Failed to export image)

 ## A quick overview of the Chess paclet